Looking to learn more about Japanese giant hornets? You’re in the right place! These giants are fearsome but fascinating.

 3. What is the biggest hornet in the world?

 According to the Guinness Book of World Records, the largest hornet is the Asian giant hornet.
-They can grow up to 5.5 centimeters with a wingspan of 7.6 centimeters.
+They can grow up to 5.5 centimetres with a wingspan of 7.6 centimetres.

 4. How much does a Japanese hornet weigh?

 Workers and drones usually weigh about 0.9 grams.
 The queens are much larger, but there isn’t a lot of data on it.
 Just know that they’re big!

 5. What is the Japanese hornet’s wingspan?